-Birdfinding.info ⇒ The most northerly breeding songbird is very common on its remote arctic breeding grounds.
+Birdfinding.info ⇒ The most northerly breeding songbird is common in many of the remote arctic territories where it nests.
 In winter, it is locally common across a broad swath of southern Canada and the northern tier of the continental U.S. Less common and widespread in Europe, where the largest wintering concentrations occur on Iceland and along coasts of the North Sea and southern Baltic Sea.
-Apparently much more localized and less numerous in Asia, where the few known regular wintering grounds include Novosibirsk Oblast, northern Inner Mongolia, and the eastern coast of Hokkaido.
+Apparently much more localized and less numerous in Asia, where regular wintering grounds include Novosibirsk Oblast (in southwestern Siberia), northern Inner Mongolia, and the eastern coast of Hokkaido.

 Snow Bunting